 I love sitting on the tube listening to people’s pronunciation of different places in London.
 My favourite is Leicester Square usually pronounced ‘Li-chester Square’.
 This video tells you the most common ones you can study to avoid embarrassment before you arrive.

 The great thing about London is you don’t have to have the biggest budget to enjoy it.
-There is SO much free stuff to do here but remember, you do have to do a bit of research before hand.
-My Must See Landmarks & Attractions guide has some suggestions for you.
-I’d also recommend checking out The Londonist for quirky things going on.
-A lot of them are usually free.
+There is SO much free stuff to do here but remember, you do have to do a bit of research beforehand.
+I have a list of 100 (Yes, 100!) totally FREE things to do in London.
+You can download it right here.

 12. Staying in Central London too much

 Whatever you do please don’t stay in Central London for your whole trip.
-Expand your days out to zone 2/3 at least and you’ll have a lot less ‘touristy’ experience and get to hang out with the people who really live in those areas.
+Expand your days out to zone 2/3 at least (see explanation of zones here) and you’ll have a lot less ‘touristy’ experience and get to hang out with the people who really live in those areas.
 For example, Hackney has some really cool things to see and do.
 Also, Hampstead has a lovely, local ‘villagey’ feel to spend an afternoon.

 11. Not bringing a decent camera